mritschel/docker-oracle12c-jenkins/README.md

 1. Pull the image

-		docker pull mritschel/oracle12c-jenkins
+		docker pull mritschel/oracle12c

 2. Create the container

-		docker run -d -p 8080:8080 -p 1521:1521 -p 9090:9090 -h xe --name oracle-jenkins mritschel/oracle12c-jenkins
+		docker run -d -p 8080:8080 -p 1521:1521  -h xe --name oracle mritschel/oracle12c

 3. wait around **15 minutes** until the Oracle Database and APEX is created.
-Check logs with ```docker logs oracle-jenkins```.
+Check logs with ```docker logs oracle```.
 The container is ready to use when the last line in the log is ```Oracle started Successfully ! ;)```.
 The container stops if an error occurs.
 Check the logs to determine how to proceed.

 ### Options